connexcs/docs/my-account.md

 ## Users

 You can add other users in this section.

-Names with their emails shall appear in the Users section.
-Groups can also be made, consisting of different users.
+1. Go to Setup>Settings>Users.

 To add a new user, simply: